-&lt;sup>1 ENCA is a network of organisations campaigning for improvements in perinatal care for mothers and babies.
+3 ENCA is a network of organisations campaigning for improvements in perinatal care for mothers and babies.
 It was launched 1993 in Frankfurt, Germany.
 The activists, parents and childbirth educators who join ENCA, recognise the necessity of developing strategies to improve conditions in pregnancy, birth and for the postpartum period throughout Europe.

-On the other hand, a normal labor and a normal birth improve both the baby's and mother's physical health, as well as facilitates breastfeeding.
-Less intervention leads to better results not only in terms of physical health, but also in relation to the baby's and mother's emotional and psychological well-being.
-Women who give birth by their own strengths and in harmony with their bodies, experience an important rise in self-esteem and empowerment.
-By making them lie quietly in bed, providing them with drugs, and implementing a medicalized labor, we take away their opportunity to give that kind of birth, to feel the immense happiness and satisfaction, and the creativity that gives them strength.
+4 One should not undervalue the relation between the use of highly invasive procedures and the growth of maternal stress and anxiety, both during pregnancy and birth.
+"Our knowledge of the mental disforders that afflict mothers has made strides in recent times, with a deluge of publications from all over the word...A large modern literature has been concerned with the consequences of severe or traumatic labor, which can be followed by persistent stress symptoms or pathological complaining...Thus we now confront an array of different pre- and postpartum give birth by their own strengths and in harmony with their bodies, experience an important rise in self-esteem and empowerment.5 By making them lie quietly in bed, providing them with drugs, and implementing a medicalized labor, we take away their opportunity to give that kind of birth, to feel the immense happiness and satisfaction, and the creativity that gives them strength.
 In general, one should remember that a woman in labor is not a patient; and that pregnancy is not an illness; rather, it is a very special moment of life and biography.
 To treat the woman and the baby as subjects, human subjects, instead of as a container and its content is therefore a much needed ethical command-a value that is still necessary to expand in our world.